rgolubtsov/transroutownish-proto-bus-spring-boot/README.md

 This microservice is intended to be built locally and to be run like a conventional daemon in the VM environment, as well as a containerized service, managed by Docker.

-One may consider this project has to be suitable for a wide variety of applied areas and may use this prototype as: (1) a template for building a similar microservice, (2) for evolving it to make something more universal, or (3) to simply explore it and take out some snippets and techniques from it for educational purposes, etc.
+One may consider this project has to be suitable for a wide variety of applied areas and may use this prototype as: (1) a template for building a similar microservice, (2) for evolving it to make something more universal, or (3) to simply explore it and take out some snippets and techniques from it for *educational purposes*, etc.

 ---